 From vegetable gardens in the city of Taichung, Taiwan, these cultivated angled luffas have climbed up fences.
-In the lower picture, several plants have climbed so high, that they could not be harvested, allowing them to produce mature fruits and spread their seeds.
+In the lower two pictures, several plants have climbed so high, that they could not be harvested, allowing them to produce mature fruits and spread their seeds.
 (Photos copyright © by Kaj Halberg)

 Euphorbiaceae Spurge family

 Ricinus communis Castor oil plant